-The movie of my novel, Provisionally Yours, will premiere in Vilnius on November 24, 2023, and then the same actors will appear in the 8-part TV serial, also inspired by the novel, in the spring of 2024.
+Provisionally Yours, will also be adapted in an 8-part TV serial in the spring of 2024.
 Here is a Lithuanian language newspaper article about it.

 My latest novel, Some Unfinished Business was published by Cormorant Books in February of 2023.
 I am very pleased indeed.